arrowtype/type-blog/index.md

-# WIP Blog
+# The Arrow Type Blog (Beta)

-A spot to keep work-in-progress articles & tutorials for an eventual blog at [arrowtype.com](https://arrowtype.com/).
+This is a spot to keep work-in-progress articles & tutorials for an eventual blog at [arrowtype.com](https://arrowtype.com/).
+To view the source directly (e.g. to point out typos or suggest fixes), see [github.com/arrowtype/type-blog](https://github.com/arrowtype/type-blog/).

 ## Articles in progress